Skip to main content

 Note

-This post is a little more hasty than some of my others, in the interest of expedience.
-I hope you’ll bear with the poorly edited jumble of thoughts.
-It’s being actively edited.
-I also usually avoid cussing on my blog, but I do a little here because it feels warranted.
+This post is a little more hasty than some of my others, in the interest of keeping up with unfolding events.
+I hope you’ll bear with the jumble of thoughts.
+It’s being actively edited; use the table of contents below to jump to any updates.

 Cover image from this Etsy store (unaffiliated).

-There are some people who think being right about something gives them the right to do whatever they think should be done about it; a license to act however they see fit in order to correct that wrong.
+There are some people who think being right about something confers the right to do whatever they think should be done about it; a license to act however they see fit in order to correct what they see as wrongness.

 Matt has, for far too long, enjoyed unchecked powers at the top of WordPress—powers which are all too often a direct and flagrant conflict of interest.
 And while we’ve seen this power abused before, we’ve never seen it on this scale.

-Yes, Matt’s original point might be warranted.
-But his egregious actions utterly nullify any previous merit.
+Some might agree with Matt’s original reasoning.
+But his egregious actions and reactions since then have utterly nullified any previous merit.

 A line has been crossed, and the entire community is worse for it.